landonb/ansible-role-docker/README.md

   - Alternatively, and how you'd run the upstream repo, use the `--become -K` options to run the operations as root, and to have Ansible prompt for the privilege escalation password.

+    - Note that the GitHub CLI tool is expected to be found at `~/.local/bin/gh` within user's account, but `--become -K` changes user home to `/root`.
+So run without `--become`, or disable the CNI plugins tasks.

 *The upstream README follows:*